adjust/adobe_air_sdk/README.md

 ### <a id="sdk-integrate">Integrate the SDK into your app

-To start tracking with adjust, you first need to initialize the SDK.
+To start tracking with Adjust, you first need to initialize the SDK.
 Add the following code to your main Sprite.

 ```actionscript
 import com.adjust.sdk.Adjust;